 First impressions count and that also applies to domain names.
 They should be short, concise and creative and obviously not be in use by anyone else.
 There are countless possibilities to create a good domain name thanks to new top-level domains, special characters and lots more.
 Just make sure to keep in mind name and trademark laws.

 In the eyes of the registry, the domain holder is seen as a contract partner in domain registration.
 If you decide to register a web address, then you receive ownership of the domain and so hold the rights to this material.
 But a domain owner doesn’t necessarily have to be an actual person.
 If you want to register a web address for your business, for example, then you can list the company name as the domain holder.
 Shared ownership is also possible.
 But if you do choose to register your domain under your business rather than a person, the name listed must be the company’s full legal title.
 Other requirements in addition to the domain owner’s name include a registered address, a telephone number, and an e-mail address.
 Simply giving a mailbox won’t suffice.
+Despite needing to provide this information for registration purposes, it will now no longer be available to anyone looking up your domain information on the whois database.

 Secure your cheap domain now with 1&1!

 After the domain owner has been listed, you’ll need to name a real person as the administrative point of contact for the domain.
 This Admin-C is appointed by the domain owner and receives full access rights to the domain.
 This means that the admin is entitled to control of the domain operation and granted the corresponding responsibility to decide matters without needing permission from the domain owner.
 In cases of private domain registration, it’s quite typical for the domain owner to also take on the role of Admin-C as well.
 But other companies may choose to leave this task to a specialised service operator, allowing an expert to handle their domain administration.
 The required information for registering an Admin-C on the Whois database is exactly the same as is needed for registration of a domain owner: a registered address, a contact number, and an e-mail address.
+As before, this information will no longer be available to the general public.

 Changing the Admin-C